-As we all know by now, the work environment is in constant change.
-Workers don’t just need to be flexible with the current situation, they also need to be prepared for the requirements in the near future.
-To stay relevant as a valuable workforce, an ongoing learning process is necessary.
+As we all know far too well, the world of work is subject to periods of change.
+The recent COVID-19 pandemic really drives home the need to be flexible about your current situation, as well as being prepared for the requirements of the future.
+To stay relevant, an ongoing learning process is necessary.
 For this reason, Lifelong Learning in Vocational Education and Training is high in demand.

 This article takes you through the following in relation to Lifelong learning:

 - It's importance and relevance

 Lifelong Learning describes the ongoing process of learning undertaken in schools, RTOs and universities.
 However, informal learning at home, in the workplace and in social life are contributing to this ongoing process as well.
 The motivations and reasons to engage in lifelong learning can range from a need to stay up-to-date for work requirements, through to studying for personal interest.